ajrowland/andrewrowland/content/posts/2020-01-01-how-to-generate-redirects-in-gridsome.md

 I'm new to the framework, so if anyone knows of a better way to achieve this, please [let me know](mailto:mailATandrewrowlandDOTcom).

-I guess it could for something on the [404](/404) page to check for the `/display/article` slug, and redirect.
-That would involve JavaScript, and this felt better.
+I guess I could do something on the [404](/404) page to check for the `/display/article` slug, and redirect.
+That would involve JavaScript, so this felt like a better solution.